Last Updated on March 9, 2025

 236 miles (380 km) / 7 hours

-You’ll likely want to start your drive early today since it’s the longest stretch of the trip.
+You’ll likely start your drive early today since it’s the longest stretch of the trip.
 But you’ll find it’s well worth it since The Burren is unlike any place else in Ireland.
 I was shocked when I saw it for the first time.
 It’s that different.

 Be sure to see the Poulnabrone Dolmen, one of Ireland’s most iconic archaeological monuments.
-It’s a 5,200–5,800-year-old “portal tomb” that contained the remains of 21 people.
+It’s a 5,200–5,800-year-old “portal tomb” that contains the remains of 21 people.
 It’s the second-most visited place in The Burren.

 On the edge of The Burren is the Multi-colored seaside village of Doolin, regarded as Ireland’s traditional music capital.
 If you enjoy caves, about two miles from the town, you’ll find Doolin Cave.
 Its claim to fame is a 23-foot stalactite, the largest in the northern hemisphere.